naurffxiv/moddingway/README.md

 ## Development recommendations

 ### First time setup
-We recomment getting a ]virtual environment](https://docs.python.org/3/library/venv.html) set up for python before you start development.
+We recommend getting a [virtual environment](https://docs.python.org/3/library/venv.html) set up for python before you start development.
 All required packages to run the application are defined in `requirements.txt`

 When you first are setting up the application, copy the file titled `.env_example` to be `.env`, and configure the missing enviornment variables.
 To add the bot account to your server, you can follow the [discord.py instructions](https://discordpy.readthedocs.io/en/stable/discord.html).
 The server that you use for development also will need to have a channel where the bot will output logging messages, and will need to have the following roles set up, in this priority order
 * Mod